Tom Bridges: First World War

 Bridges returned in time to lead his division in the Battle of Passchendaele in the second half of 1917.
 He was severely injured on 20 September at the Battle of the Menin Road Ridge.
 It occurred after he had left his headquarters (HQ) at Sherpenburg to visit Brigadier-General Thomas Cubitt, commanding the 57th Brigade, whose HQ was in a dugout on Hill 60.
 While a German artillery barrage was ongoing, Bridges left Cubitt's dugout when a shell exploded nearby, shattering Bridges' right leg, which was amputated later that night at Wulveringham.
 Not wanting to return to England, the next six weeks were spent at a base hospital at Montreuil, near Bologne.

 He recovered quickly, however, and after a three-month stint as head of the trench warfare department of Winston Churchill's Ministry of Munitions, was sent back to the United States, specifically Washington, D.C., to coordinate the dispatch of American reinforcements to the Western Front.
 The rate of reinforcements was soon increased threefold.

-Subsequently, Bridges was appointed to liaison missions to Greece, the Balkans, and Russia (where he was responsible for the evacuation of the British Mission and the remains of the anti-Bolshevik White Army from Novorossiysk in March 1920).
+Subsequently, Bridges, promoted in January 1919 to the temporary rank of lieutenant general whilst specially employed, was appointed to liaison missions to Greece, the Balkans, and Russia (where he was responsible for the evacuation of the British Mission and the remains of the anti-Bolshevik White Army from Novorossiysk in March 1920).
 His final active service was in Greece, fighting against the Turks in Asia Minor.
 He was made colonel of the 5th Dragoon Guards in April 1920.

 After the war, he was appointed a Knight Commander of the Order of St Michael and St George (1919) and a Knight Commander of the Order of the Bath (1925).
 His uncle, the Poet Laureate Robert Bridges, honoured him with an ode To His Excellency.